7. Corporate Governance Report

 Presidial Committee: This comprises the Chairman and Vice Chairman of the Supervisory Board along with a further stockholder representative and a further employee representative.
 The Presidial Committee serves primarily as the mediation committee pursuant to the German Codetermination Act.
 It has the task of submitting proposals to the Supervisory Board on the appointment of members of the Board of Management if the necessary two-thirds majority is not achieved in the first vote at a plenary meeting.
 Certain decision-making powers in connection with capital measures, including the power to amend the Articles of Incorporation accordingly, have also been delegated to this committee.

 Audit Committee: The Audit Committee comprises three stockholder representatives and three employee representatives.
-The Chairman of the Audit Committee in 2010, Dr. Klaus Sturany, satisfies the statutory requirements concerning the independence and expertise in the field of accounting or auditing that a member of the Supervisory Board and the Audit Committee is required to possess.
+The Chairman of the Audit Committee in 2011, Dr. Klaus Sturany, satisfies the statutory requirements concerning the independence and the expertise in the field of accounting or auditing that a member of the Supervisory Board and the Audit Committee is required to possess.
 The Audit Committee meets regularly four times a year.
 Its tasks include examining the company’s financial reporting along with the financial statements of Bayer AG, the consolidated financial statements of the Bayer Group, the combined management report, the proposal for the use of the distributable profit of Bayer AG, and the interim financial statements and management reports of the Bayer Group, all of which are prepared by the Board of Management.
 On the basis of the auditor’s report on the audit of the financial statements of Bayer AG, the consolidated financial statements of the Bayer Group and the combined management report, the Audit Committee develops proposals concerning the approval of the statements by the full Supervisory Board.
 The Audit Committee is also responsible for the company’s relationship with the external auditor.
 The Audit Committee submits a proposal to the full Supervisory Board concerning the auditor’s appointment, prepares the awarding of the audit contract to the audit firm appointed by the Annual Stockholders’ Meeting, suggests areas of focus for the audit and determines the auditor’s remuneration.
 It also monitors the independence, qualifications, rotation and efficiency of the auditor.

 In addition, the Audit Committee oversees the company’s internal control system – along with the procedures used to identify, track and manage risk – and the internal audit system.
 It also deals with corporate compliance issues and discusses developments in this area at each of its meetings.